MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/6-Sveltekit-routing2.md

 ## Special Folder Names

+ *Note*
- - Note: more specific routes will be _tested first_.
+  - more specific routes will be _tested first_.
   - You can add parameter matchers (e.g. regex) for fancy stuff

 ### [name]